Cricket: International competitions

 Most international matches are played as parts of 'tours', when one nation travels to another for a number of weeks or months, and plays a number of matches of various sorts against the host nation.
 Sometimes a perpetual trophy is awarded to the winner of the Test series, the most famous of which is The Ashes.

-The ICC also organises competitions that are for several countries at once, including the Cricket World Cup, ICC T20 World Cup and ICC Champions Trophy.
+The ICC also organises competitions that are for several countries at once, including the ICC Men's Cricket World Cup, ICC T20 World Cup and ICC Champions Trophy.
 A league competition for Test matches played as part of normal tours, the ICC World Test Championship, had been proposed several times, and its first instance began in 2019.
-A league competition for ODIs, the ICC Cricket World Cup Super League, began in August 2020.
+A league competition for ODIs, the ICC Cricket World Cup Super League, began in August 2020 and lasted only for one edition.
 The ICC maintains Test rankings, ODI rankings and T20 rankings systems for the countries which play these forms of cricket.

 Competitions for member nations of the ICC with Associate status include the ICC Intercontinental Cup, for first-class cricket matches, and the World Cricket League for one-day matches, the final matches of which now also serve as the ICC World Cup Qualifier.

+The game's only appearance in an Olympic Games was the 1900 Olympics.
+However, it is scheduled to make a return, with the T20 format of the game, in the 2028 Summer Olympics in Los Angeles.